Ayushburman/BRAIN2/Neuroplasticity.md

 kimskmwd
 n)jnednk
 jnsnjd
-> The brain's ability jefn
+> The brain's ability jefn hndfjn
 > to reorganize itself
 > by forming new neuralkjkwmkrfmkmrf
 > connections throughout life.jsnfkej